visiotec/vtec_ros/README.md

 ### tracker_node ###

-Tracks a planar patch in a image.
+Tracks a planar object in an image sequence.

 #### Subscribed Topics